matned666/dog-search-engine/README.md

 You have to add your database name, host, and user with <br />
 privileges, of course password and mapping class to entities.<br />

+#GUIDE
 USE:<br />
-Choose your desired table <br />
+Choose your desired table and search by pressing entet or search button.
+That's all<br />
-and search<br />
 "a%" gives all entries on letter 'a'<br />
 "al%" entries on 'al'<br />
 ...<br />
-you can open advanced search options.<br />
+- you can open advanced search options.<br />
-you can check fields to search in<br />
+- you can check fields to show in your search <br />
-you can check fields to show<br />
+- you can check fields to show<br />

+#INSTALLATION
 BEFORE RUNNING:<br />
 Configure your database data in Hibernate.cfg.xml<br />
  - host, database name, login and password<br />